VirtualPatientEngine/AIAgents4Pharma/docs/index.md

 To use **Talk2AIAgents4Pharma** or **Talk2KnowledgeGraphs**, you need a free **NVIDIA API key**.
 Create an account and apply for free credits [here](https://build.nvidia.com/explore/discover).

+###### Notes for Windows Users

+If you are using Windows, it is recommended to install **Git Bash** for a smoother experience when running the bash commands in this guide.

+- For applications that use **Docker Compose**, Git Bash is **required**.
+- For applications that use **docker run** manually, Git Bash is **optional**, but recommended for consistency.

+You can download Git Bash here: [Git for Windows](https://git-scm.com/downloads).

+When using Docker on Windows, make sure you **run Docker with administrative privileges** if you face permission issues.

+To resolve for permission issues, you can:

+- Review the official Docker documentation on [Windows permission requirements](https://docs.docker.com/desktop/setup/install/windows-permission-requirements/).
+- Alternatively, follow the community discussion and solutions on [Docker Community Forums](https://forums.docker.com/t/error-when-trying-to-run-windows-containers-docker-client-must-be-run-with-elevated-privileges/136619).

 **LangSmith** support is optional.
 To enable it, create an API key [here](https://docs.smith.langchain.com/administration/how_to_guides/organization_management/create_account_api_key).

 ##### **3. Start the application**